wnfs-wg/car-mirror-spec/README.md

 The motivating insights are:

-1. The Requestor often has information about the structure and content of the data it's requesting (e.g. an update to a directory)
+1. The Client often has information about the structure and content of the data it's requesting (e.g. an update to a directory)
 2. Rounds and deduplication are not mutually exclusive; they're not even directly correlated!
 To put this another way: it's possible to sacrifice some deduplication accuracy to get a large reduction in the number of rounds.
 3. In a multiple round protocol, approximate set reconciliation can be iteratively improved as more information is shared.